mddmustainbillah/mddmustainbillah/README.md

 <h1 align="center">Hi 👋, I'm Mustain 💻</h1>

-<h3 align="center">Passionate Data Science enthusiast, dedicated to translating technical skills into real-world impact.
+Passionate Data Science enthusiast, dedicated to translating technical skills into real-world impact.
 With a background in engineering and a focus on Applied Statistics and Data Science, I thrive on collaborative problem-solving.
-Let's explore the endless possibilities at the intersection of technology and data-driven innovation.</h3>
+Let's explore the endless possibilities at the intersection of technology and data-driven innovation.

 - 🔭 I’m currently working on **sensor data analysis and dashboarding with Streamlit.**